 In the 14-18 department pupils have access to a variety of different accreditation.
 From year 10 the pupils follow the appropriate pathway.
-Pupils choose vocational options based around their interests in year 10.
+Pupils choose vocational options based around their-From Year 10 to Year 13.

-In Post 16 ASDAN's PSD courses are followed to support the diverse curriculum.
+In Post 16 ASDAN's PSD course are followed to support the diverse curriculum.